 }

-Spring Security 6: Enabling CSRF for Thymeleaf Form Applications
+Spring Security 6: Enabling CSRF for Thymeleaf Form Apps

 Spring Security enables CSRF by default.
-Use withDefaults() to make that intent explicit in the code:
+Use withDefaults() to make the intent explicit in code.

 import static org.springframework.security.config.Customizer.withDefaults;